jhajek/Linux-text-book-part-1/files/Review-Questions/Chapter-13/rq-chapter-13.md

 14. What is the Vagrant command to shutdown or poweroff a Vagrant Box?

-15. For Packer.io, what is the descriptive name of the json file used for building artifacts?
+15. For Packer, select the default name of the .hcl file used for containing variables used in the build template

-    a) image template
+    a) template.pkr.hcl
-    b) machine.json
+    b) variables.json
-    c) build template
+    c) variables.pkr.hcl
-    d) provisioner
+    d) variables.pkr

-16. What is the name of the stage that runs after the builder portion of a build template?
+16. Select the name of the stage that runs after the build block in a build template

-    a) imager
+    a) source block
     b) provisioner
-    c) vboxmanage
+    c) init-block
     d) post-processor

 17. What is the name of the stage that runs after building and provisioning of Packer artifacts is complete?

-    a) imager
+    a) source block
     b) provisioner
-    c) vboxmanage
+    c) init-block
     d) post-processor

 18. If there is an error in any part of the Packer build command what will happen?